Jennycj/my-vite-app/README.md

 # my-vite-app

-#### This app is a practice of CI/CD using tools such as github workflows and AWS
+#### This app is a practice of deploying an app to AWS S3 bucket via CI/CD using github workflow